 A lot has changed in nutritional science in just the last 15 years.
-Beliefs about diet that were previously widely accepted are now open for debate.
-Previous scientific studies are being scrutinized under the light of what is known today and their conclusions have been found to be flawed1.
+Beliefs about diet that were widely accepted are now open for debate and some have been shown to be food myths.
+Previous scientific studies are being scrutinized under the light of what is known today and their past conclusions have been found to be flawed1.

 So here are a few false ideas that need to be put to rest once and for all: